ztyyLV/web-twain-docs/indepth/faqs/distribution/why-is-the-browser-prompting-me-to-install-dynamsoft-service-repeatedly.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Distribution and Deployment Why Is The Browser Prompting Me To Install Dynamsoft Service Repeatedly
+title: Why is the browser prompting me to install Dynamsoft Service repeatedly?
 keywords: Dynamic Web TWAIN, Documentation, Distribution and Deployment
 breadcrumbText: Why Is The Browser Prompting Me To Install Dynamsoft Service Repeatedly
-description: Dynamic Web TWAIN SDK Documentation FAQs Why Is The Browser Prompting Me To Install Dynamsoft Service Repeatedly
+description: Why is the browser prompting me to install Dynamsoft Service repeatedly?
 ---

 # Distribution and Deployment